vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/routes/concepts/use_routes.rst

 purchased/manufactured, delivered to distribution centers, and made available to the retail channel.

-In Odoo, a product's supply chain strategy can be configured using *Routes*, which feature *Pull and Push Rules*.
+In Leansoft, a product's supply chain strategy can be configured using *Routes*, which feature *Pull and Push Rules*.
 Once everything is properly configured, the Inventory app can automatically generate transfers following the configured push/pull rules.